Constitutional monarchy. Gained independence from the UK in 1978.

 Head of government:

-Caretaker Prime Minister Enele Sopoaga since 2013.
+Prime Minister Enele Sopoaga since 2013.

 220/240 volts AC, 60Hz (Funafuti only).
 Electricity in areas outside the capital tends to run off generators.
+Australian-style plugs with three flat, angled pins are used.

 Tuvalu, the world's second-smallest country and, according to the United Nations, one of the least developed, fulfils the classic image of a South Sea paradise.
 Visitors come to the islands to enjoy the peaceful atmosphere and palm-fringed beaches.
 Pandanus, papaya, banana, breadfruit and coconut palms are typical.
 Traditional buildings with thatched roofs can be seen virtually everywhere on the islands.